gzhoubioinf/Chemical_genomics_kp/README.md

 7. **Resistance & Virulence Genes**
    - The application  checks for known **resistance** and **virulence** genes by comparing against local reference databases.

+8. **Gene Ontology (GO) Enricgment Analysis**
+   - The application performs Gene Ontology (GO) enrichment analysis using the GOATOOLS Python package to interpret the biological significance of genes influencing the ML predictions.
+This feature helps users understand which biological processes or molecular functions, are significantly overrepresented in the genes associated with impactful principal components.

+   A gene-to-GO mapping file (in TSV format) was downloaded from https://www.uniprot.org/uniprotkb?query=%28taxonomy_id%3A573%29.
+Additionally, an OBO (Open Biomedical Ontologies) file was downloaded from https://lpalbou.github.io/docs/download-ontology/ and used to match the GO IDs for identified genes with the GO terms/descriptions.

+   Both files are available in the "Data" folder

 Overall, the ML-based prediction module connects **genomic information** to **phenotypic traits** , making it easy to hypothesize how certain genetic features might affect colony characyeristics under specific growth conditions.